 I wouldn’t like to haul down any of the old things that was built by them.
 Like the underground places of escape.
 There’s a lot of them in Kerry…I wouldn’t go in there if you’d give me two million.9

-All the main features of Dunbeg Fort—the souterrain, the exterior banks and ditches, the stone rampart wall, the clochán, and the guard rooms—may be viewed in the virtual-reality environment, top left.
+All the main features of Dunbeg Fort—the souterrain, the exterior banks and ditches, the stone rampart wall, the clochán, and the guard rooms—may be viewed in the virtual-reality environment.
 Some of the details are identified with information hotspots.
 The interactive navigational map (visible when the VR tour is viewed full screen) was adapted from T.J.
 Westropp’s 1901 diagram of the fort.

 Archaeologists have found few, datable, occupation remains at Dunbeg, nor at most of the other Irish promontory forts.
 The refuse pits and other evidence of human habitation at such forts are notable by their absence.
 This, of course, is to be expected: why would the prehistoric inhabitants of a promontory fort bury or burn their refuse when it was far more convenient to simply toss it over the edge of the cliff?

 During his 1977 excavation of the fort, archaeologist T.B.
 Barry found evidence of a ditch, now covered by the stone rampart, which gave a calibrated radiocarbon date from the eighth century BCE.
 This was the first evidence of a man-made construction there, suggesting that the ancient predecessors of Dunbeg’s later occupants also noted the defensive potential of the promontory.